 Soaking the herb in alcohol is done to extract cannabinoids like THC and CBD — along with the minor cannabinoids and terpenes — from the plant material.
 The cannabis used for extraction must be first decarboxylated (exposed to heat) in order to activate its ingredients.
 Otherwise, the medicine won’t be as strong as it could be.

 Cannabis tinctures can be consumed orally or sublingually (under the tongue).
 Each of these methods has its pros and cons, but we’ll share more details later in the article.

 Despite their obvious ease of use and dosing precision, tinctures are rarely talked about.
 This may sound particularly strange because prior to prohibition, a tincture was the most common form of medical marijuana in the United States.

 The History of Cannabis Tinctures

-Looking back at the history of Cannabis, tinctures were listed in the United States Pharmacopeia until 1942 (UK 1970s, Australia 1977).
+Looking back at the history of cannabis, tinctures were listed in the United States Pharmacopeia until 1942 (UK 1970s, Australia 1977).
 People used it for an array of medical conditions, from pain to sleep difficulties to severe inflammation.

 In the 20th century, cannabis began to lose its appeal as a medicine, largely due to the development of synthetic hypnotics and water-soluble analgesics produced by pharmaceutical companies.

-A major concern for the federal government at that time was the rising popularity of recreational use of cannabis.
+A major concern for the federal government at that time was the rising popularity of the recreational use of cannabis.
 With the prohibition rolling like a snowball across the United States, cannabis tinctures were forgotten for almost 50 years until the discovery of the endocannabinoid system in the 1980s.

 Since then, the interest in tinctures has been steadily increasing, although they gave the front seat to other, more “enjoyable” consumption methods.